716 Bestgate Road

 Lead - The eighth grade year is focused on gaining and honing leadership skills.
 Throughout the year, students are given opportunities to discover, understand, and apply the call to be servant leaders in the community.
 As eighth graders focus on their academics, they are encouraged to realize that education is more than just a means to an end, but is rather a journey that will shape their entire lives.

 Ben Peddicord joined the AACS team in July of 2018.
-Ben has a Master's Degree in Education, with a focus on school leadership, as well as a Bachelor's in Education & History from Eastern University.
-He has over a decade of teaching and administrative experience at the Middle School level.
-In addition to his teaching and mentoring experience, he has served as an assistant principal in two different Anne Arundel County public schools, serves as an elder in his church, and knows many AACS families through his neighborhood, service, and relationships.
+Ben has a master's degree in education, with a focus on school leadership, as well as a bachelor's degree in education & history from Eastern University.
+He has over a decade of teaching and administrative experience at the middle-school level.
+In addition to his teaching and mentoring experience, he served as an assistant principal in two different Anne Arundel County public schools, and currently he serves as an elder in his church.